 Circadian rhythm times our sleep and its disruption exacerbates Alzheimer’s disease (AD) pathology.
 The brain’s master clock uses GABA for circadian timekeeping.
 GABA signals are affected in AD, but the effect on clock function is unknown.
 We will study how GABA drives excitability in healthy and AD mouse clock neurons, to restore clock function and improve health.

 Lead Supervisor: Dr Mino Belle

-During this PhD, you will be one of the very first people to study the epigenetics of Huntington’s disease.
-You will determine the first-ever comprehensive brain microRNA profile and then evaluate the most promising microRNAs in cell models.
-This project will combine the exciting areas of epigenetics, bioinformatics and molecular biology.
-It will lead to improved mechanistic understanding and suggest novel drug targets to treat this devastating condition.
+During this PhD, you will be one of the very first people to study the epigenetics of Parkinson’s disease.
+First, you will determine the first-ever comprehensive microRNA profile in different brain regions.
+Second, you functionally evaluate the most promising microRNAs in relevant cell models.
+This will involve combining the epigenetics, bioinformatics and molecular biology.
+This work will lead to improved mechanistic understanding and suggest novel drug targets.